dnanexus/dx-streaming-upload/README.md

 The `remote-user` that the role is run against must possess **READ** access to `monitored_folder` and **WRITE** access to disk for logging and temporary storage of tar files.
 These are typically stored under the `remote-user's` home directory, and is specified in the file `monitor_run_config.template` or as given explicitly by the variables `local_tar_directory` and `local_log_directory`.

-The machine that this role is deployed to should have at least 500Mb of free RAM available for allocation by the upload module during the time of upload.
+The machine that this role is deployed to should have sufficient free memory depending on the throughput of the sequencing instrument.
+For Novaseq and HiSeqs we recommend a machine with atleast 8 cores, 32 GB of RAM, and 500GB - 1TB of storage.

 Example Playbook
 ----------------